contraindications and side effects of royal jelly

 Conclusions:

-1. If you are an atopic person (have a higher allergic sensitivity), have a history of asthma or have bee and pollen allergy – you have all the chances to be allergic to royal jelly.
+1. If you are an atopic person (have a higher allergic sensitivity), have a history of asthma, or have bee and pollen allergy – you have all the chances of being allergic to royal jelly.
 Take an allergy test before.

 2. Always start with small amounts of royal jelly and increase to the desired dose in time.